beshu-tech/readonlyrest-docs/kibana.md

 RoR - just like Kibana itself - is meant to be used either with a proxy or without one.

 * If you decide to set the `server.basePath` property in `kibana.yml` and set `server.rewriteBasePath` into a `true`, RoR will be accessed directly and via a reverse proxy,
-* If you decided to rewrite the base path manually by your reverse proxy and set the `server.rewriteBasePath` property in `kibana.yml` into a `false`, be sure to access RoR via a proxy, as it will not work properly when accessed directly.
+* If you decide to rewrite the base path manually by your reverse proxy and set the `server.rewriteBasePath` property in `kibana.yml` into a `false`, be sure to access RoR via a proxy, as it will not work properly when accessed directly.

 ## Configuration

 ReadonlyREST for Kibana is almost entirely remote-controlled from the Elasticsearch configuration.
 Login credentials, hidden Kibana apps, etc. are all going to be configured from the Elasticearch side via the usual "rules".
-This means the configuration will be kept all in one place and if you used ReadonlyREST before , it will be also very familiar.
+This means the configuration will be kept all in one place and if you used ReadonlyREST before, it will be also very familiar.

 ### ROR Settings in kibana.yml